Panzerschrek/U-00DC-Sprache-site/overview.md

 But Ü is still effective and allows to avoid unnecessary copying.
 Temporary values are effectively moved, named values may be moved manually via `move` operator.

+### No memory-dependent objects

+Objects in Ü have no specific defined memory location, as (for example) C++ requires.
+This allows to move objects effectively from one location to another and thus speed-up result code.
+In terms of C++ this means that no non-trivially-relocable types are allowed.

 ### Constructors